I want to attend Columbia as a music student. What should I do?

 I can't find the courses I want in the Music course listings.

 Courses of interest to Music students sometimes cross disciplines.
 For example, classes in recording are found in the course listing for the Audio Arts and Acoustics Department and music business classes are in the course listing for Arts, Entertainment and Media Management (AEMM).
 As a Music student, you can take courses that interest you in other departments as electives.
-You should speak with an Academic Advisor and a Music faculty advisor before you register.
+You should speak with a college advisor and a music faculty advisor before you register.

 Can I major in Music and Music Business (or Audio Arts or Dance)?